cheneyyu/PhaSeq/readme.md

 ## A Liquid-Liquid Phase Separation predictor

-This repository contains the code for PhaSeq, a predictor of protein liquid-liquid phase separation.
+This repository contains the download link of the code for PhaSeq, a predictor of protein liquid-liquid phase separation.

+PhaSeq could be download via [this link](https://www.anaconda.com/download).

 ## How to use: